Technical Architecture · Draft 1.0 · Last updated August 2026

 Verifier has only the file

 The hash is computed client-side via the Web Crypto API.
-The 64-character hash is submitted to a GAMI-compatible index node, and the matching GPR — if any — is returned.
+The 64-character hash is submitted to a GAMI-compatible index node, and the matching GPR, if any, is returned.
 All subsequent validation steps run against that GPR.
+This is the mode implemented by the public verifier at verify.authenticmemory.org.

 No account No installation File stays local